mayeranalytics/pyUBX/readme.md

 #### SBCs

 For field tests single board computers (SBCs) can be used.
 Some draw less than 200mA, so a 5Ah USB power bank is more than enough for a day's work.
 A default choice is the ubiquitous Rasperry Pi.
 The community is huge and libraries are plentiful.
 But with only one each of UART, SPI, I<sup>2</sup>C it's not necessarliy the best choice for prototyping.
-Some alternatives are
+Some popular alternatives are

-- **[C.H.I.P](http://getchip.com)**: Very cheap, with on-board flash, and with slightly more I/O than the Raspberry
+- ~~**[C.H.I.P](http://getchip.com)**: Very cheap, with on-board flash, and with slightly more I/O than the Raspberry~~ NextThing Co. [went bust](https://web.archive.org/web/20180918191618/https://bbs.nextthing.co/t/reports-about-insolvency-true/20439/18) in March 2018
 - **[Beaglebone Black](https://beagleboard.org/black)**: Well equipped with on-board flash, 2 x SPI, 2 x I<sup>2</sup>C, 4 x UART, etc., but not so cheap (around 50$).
 - **[Pine64](https://www.pine64.org)**: Rather large and power hungry (300-800mA current draw), but cheap yet powerful with an Allwinner R18 quad-core A64 processor and [generous I/O](https://drive.google.com/file/d/0B0cEs0lxTtL3YU1CNmJ2bEIzTlE/view).
 - [**UDOO Neo**](https://www.udoo.org/docs-neo/Introduction/Introduction.html): i.MX 6SoloX-based with 3 x UART, 3 x I<sup>2</sup>C, but only 1 x SPI.
 The basic version is about 50$.